moj-analytical-services/splink_graph/README.md

 ---
+## Functionality coming soon

+- [x] cluster modularity based on partitions created by edge-betweenness
+- [ ] cluster modularity based on partitions created by spectral cut
+- [ ] cluster modularity based on partitions created by label propagation
+- [ ] Node2Vec node embedding functionality per cluster
+- [ ] Node2Vec edge embedding functionality per cluster

+For upcoming functionality further down the line please consult the `TODO.md` file

 ## Contributing

 Feel free to contribute by

+ * Starting an issue.

  * Forking the repository to suggest a change, and/or
- * Starting an issue.

  * Want a new metric implemented?
 Open an issue and ask.
 Probably it can be.